papivot/cluster-api-aws/README.md

 ```shell
 kubectl delete ma workload-cluster-controlplane-2
 ```
-execute to following to validate that the objects have been removed and EC2 instance has been terminated in the AWS console.
+Run the following commands to validate that the objects have been removed and EC2 instance has been terminated in the AWS console.
 ```shell
 kubectl get ma
 kubectl get AWSMachine